-- The towns of Kennebunk and Wells are in the early stages of planning for their sections of the trail, having set aside the funds needed for that purpose.
-They provided the matching funds required for the Private Public Partnership program and received funding from Maine DOT to cover 7 of the 11 miles of the route’s existing conditions survey.
+- The towns of Kennebunk and Wells are strong supporters of expanding the trail.
+They provided the matching funds required for the Private Public Partnership program and received funding from Maine DOT to cover much of the route’s existing conditions survey.

-- Thanks to donations from Eastern Trail supporters, the survey for the remaining four miles in Wells was completed in October, 2019, preparing this section for design.
+- Thanks to donations from Eastern Trail supporters, the survey for the remaining four miles in Wells was completed in October, 2019, preparing this section for feasibility and design.

-- ETMD is actively working with North Berwick Town Manager and representatives from Pratt & Whitney, Hussey Seating and Pike Industries on the off-road Eastern Trail route.
-ETMD identified three alternative routes that would combine on and off-road sections should the totally off-road route not be feasible.
+- ETMD has worked with the North Berwick Town Manager and representatives from Pratt and Whitney, Hussey Seating and Pike Industries on the off-road Eastern Trail route and has identified three alternative routes that would combine on and off-road sections should the totally off-road route not be feasible.

-- There is strong industry support and interest in moving forward on 3 miles of trail in North and South Berwick.
-Thanks to support from Pratt and Whitney and Eastern Trail Alliance supporters, the existing conditions survey for the first .75 miles was completed in October 2019, preparing this section for feasibility and design work in 2021.
+There is strong support and interest in moving forward on 3 miles of trail in North and South Berwick.
+Thanks to support from Pratt and Whitney and Eastern Trail supporters, the existing conditions survey for the first .75 miles was completed in October 2019, preparing this section for feasibility and design work in 2021.

 - There is strong support and interest in moving forward on the 5 miles of proposed trail in South Berwick.
-The next step is moving forward with the town to seek funding for an updated existing conditions survey and related feasibility work.
+The next step is moving forward with the towns to seek funding for an updated existing conditions survey and related feasibility work.
 This will create the southern terminus for off-road trail.